 But there was a dark period between 1999 and 2005 when United were distinctly under-stocked in the goalkeeping department.

 Fresh from their brilliant treble-winning season of 1998-1999, the legendary Peter Schmeichel opted to leave the club, leaving Sir Alex Ferguson with a huge gap to fill.

-While few would question SAF as one of the greatest managers ever, some of the men he choose to don the ‘keeper gloves after Schmeichel were questionable at best.
+And while few of us would dare to question Fergie’s wisdom, some of the men he choose to don the ‘keeper gloves after Schmeichel were questionable at best.

 Let’s start with the man himself, then.